AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 A Globus Endpoint is a logical construct that identifies an instance of Globus Connect to the Globus service.
 An endpoint can have one or more Data Transfer Nodes.

 Use the following command, substituting your values as required.
 The "owner" value should be your institutional email address that you will use for Globus. **Note that the option ```--use-explicit-host <your public IP>``` is required for the NATed network setup of the VM in this workshop.
-You will not need this option if you have a public IP address**
+You will not need this option if you have a public IP address on your server**

 As with many of the code snippets in this workshop, it is recommended that you copy and paste it into a text editor and replace the items in angled brackets with correct values for you.
 ```